rootiest/zippy-klipper_config/extras/filament_change/README.md

 This helps to prevent accidental triggering outside of prints when performing maintenance and other tasks.

 # Changelog

+## v2.5.5 2023-5-6

+- Added `post_load_retraction` which can be used to retract the filament a bit after loading.
+This can help reduce oozing.

 ## v2.5.2 2023-5-6